 For each Item in the Scene, the material currently applied to it is displayed in the Material column.
 Materials can be changed to any other material currently existing in the current project, or the

 Default material, by clicking LMB on the name of the material in the list.

 When an Item or its material are clicked using LMB, the corresponding 3D object in the viewport is displayed as a wireframe for quick identification of the Item in the scene.
 This is also a convenient way to quickly check the topology of the mesh for this object.

-Several nodes include an Output Tree Path parameter, which let you define the Scene tree path that the output Scene should be put under.
+Several nodes include an Output scene path parameter, which let you define the Scene path that the output Scene should be put under.

 This path uses a standard folder hierarchy syntax such as the following:

 *) is used as a wildcard, meaning it can be used to replace any character or series of characters so the path can apply to more than one specific Element.

 The Filtering expression and Target to rename parameters, such as found in the Filter scene and Rename nodes respectively, use the same syntax.